 Curious about relevant genetic health risks for your dog?
 You can search by breed to see the health conditions we test for, or search for specific health conditions you might be concerned about.

-Myth #3: There’s no difference between the DNA Test for Purebred Dogs and the Breed + Health Kit.
+Myth #3: There’s no difference between the Purebred Kit and the Breed + Health Kit.

 That’s not quite true.